 The Oyster Perpetual Yacht-Master, the emblematic nautical watch, embodies the privileged ties between Rolex and the world of sailing that stretch back to the 1950s.

 Launched in 1992, the Yacht-Master was designed specifically for navigators and skippers.
 Embodying the rich heritage that has bound Rolex and the world of sailing since the 1950s, this Professional-category watch provides a perfect blend of functionality and nautical style, making it equally at home on and off the water.

 AN IMMEDIATELY RECOGNIZABLE BEZEL

-The Yacht-Master is easily recognized by its bidirectional rotatable 60-minute graduated bezel made entirely from precious metal (18 ct gold or 950 platinum) or fitted with a Cerachrom insert in technical ceramic.
+The Yacht-Master is easily recognized by its bidirectional rotatable 60-minute graduated bezel made entirely from precious metal (gold or platinum) or fitted with a Cerachrom insert in high-technology ceramic.
 The raised polished graduations and numerals stand out clearly against a matt background.
 This characteristic and functional bezel – which enables the wearer to read time intervals, for example, the sailing time between two buoys – plays a full part in creating the unique visual identity of the watch.
 The bezel can be turned with ease thanks to its knurled edge, which offers excellent grip.